Listen free for 30 days

 Summary

-An indispensable, New York Times best-selling guide to the craft of writing from Random House’s longtime copy chief and one of Twitter’s leading language gurus.
+An indispensable, New York Times-bestselling guide to the craft of writing from Random House’s long-time copy chief and one of Twitter’s leading language gurus.

 We all write, all the time: books, blogs, tweets, emails, emails, emails – and we all want to write better.
 Benjamin Dreyer is here to help.

 As Random House’s copy chief, Dreyer has upheld the standards of the legendary publisher for more than two decades.
-He is beloved by authors and editors alike - not to mention his followers on social media - for playfully, brilliantly deconstructing the English language.
-Dreyer's English is the distillation of everything he has learned from copy-editing thousands of books, the perfect guide not just for writers but for everyone who wants to put their best prose foot forward.
+He is beloved by authors and editors alike – not to mention his followers on social media – for playfully, brilliantly deconstructing the English language.
+Dreyer's English is the distillation of everything he has learned from copyediting thousands of books, the perfect guide not just for writers but for everyone who wants to put their best prose foot forward.

-And yes: 'Only godless savages eschew the Oxford comma'.
+And yes: 'Only godless savages eschew the Oxford comma.'

-This audiobook is written in British English.
+This book is written in British English.

 What listeners say about Dreyer’s English: An Utterly Correct Guide to Clarity and Style